-2.2.5.1 Graphic Operator Terminal Liquid Crystal Display (LCD):
+2.2.5.1 Graphic Operator Terminal Liquid Crystal Display (LCD)

-- A. The LCD touch screen interfaces with the UPS Module Control and main processor board to provide menu-driven operator instructions and UPS Module operation details.
-The LCD indicates system operation, operational guidance, measurement data, set up data and alarm messages and logs.
-All metering shall be digitally displayed on the LCD having an accuracy of 1% or better. - B. The touch screen area is composed of four MENU sheets: MAIN, MEASUREMENT, OPERATION, and STATUS.
-Each MENU sheet has a name tab at the top and the four name tabs form an overlap index at the top of the screen area.
-Touching the name tab of any of the MENU sheets at this index will make that specific MENU be displayed.
-Each MENU sheet displays specific information and includes touch icons that perform MENU related functions. - 1.
-MAIN MENU Sheet: The MAIN MENU indicates power flow and measured values.
-The LCD panel allows the user to verify the status and operation of the UPS Module components by the mimic display.
-The following information is available on the MAIN MENU Sheet:
+A. The LCD touch screen interfaces with the UPS Module Control and main processor board to provide menu-driven operator instructions and UPS Module operation details.
+The LCD indicates system operation, operational guidance, measurement data, setup data and alarm messages and logs.
+All metering shall be digitally displayed on the LCD having an accuracy of 1% or greater.

+- B. The touch screen area is composed of three menu sheets: MEASUREMENT, LOG and SETTING.
+Each menu sheet has a name tab at the top and the three name tabs form an overlap index at the top of the screen area.
+Touching the name tab of any of the menu sheets at this index will display that specific menu.
+Each menu sheet displays specific information and includes touch icons that perform menu related functions. - 1.
+MEASUREMENT MENU Sheet: The MEASUREMENT MENU indicates power flow and measured values.
+The LCD panel allows the user to verify the status and operation of the UPS module components by the mimic display.
+The following information is available on the MEASUREMENT MENU Sheet: